 Even if the required economies are reached, battery storage combined with renewables will be practical only in regions where there is enough solar and wind energy to meet demand.
 There are large portions of the country where this will never be the case, particularly if electric vehicles become ubiquitous and demand increases nationwide.
 Renewable energy success stories, such as Hawaii, generally occur where solar or wind power is taking over from fossil fuel sources, particularly coal and oil, during a period of relatively stable demand for electricity.
 A situation where renewables must meet rapidly increasing demand is essentially untried.

 Substitute Renewable with Clean

 On Jan.
 21, the nuclear power advocacy group Nuclear Matters hosted a webcast entitled “Progressive Energy Policy in the Biden Administration,” featuring experts who expressed their thoughts about their industry’s relevance under the new regime.
-The virtual panelists pointed out New Jersey Gov. Murphy’s embrace of nuclear energy when confronted with the electricity shortfall his state would experience—it gets nearly 40% of its electricity from nuclear power—if the nuclear plants were shut down.
+The virtual panelists pointed out that New Jersey Gov. Murphy embraced nuclear energy when confronted with the electricity shortfall his state would experience—it gets nearly 40% of its electricity from nuclear power—if the nuclear plants were shut down.

 The big question was how to build on nuclear power’s existing base.
 The two new reactors for the Vogtle plant (one of which, as mentioned above, is scheduled to go online this year) will end a decades-old drought in new nuclear capacity in the U.S. But it is merely a drop in the bucket of overall new capacity.
 Moreover, there are no other gigawatt-scale reactors under construction at present.